rolliprabu/ManPro-Calc/README.md

 Update : 19-Apr-2017

 feature:
--score up to 5 person in a group
+- score up to 5 person in a group
--save score record into excel sheet
+- save score record into excel sheet

 known bugs:
 - score randomly missing on first input